 Non-Governmental Organizations (NGOs)

-NGOs are typically non-profit groups, usually comprised of volunteers or with minimally paid staff that can operate on anywhere from a local to global/international scale.
+NGOs are typically non-profit groups, usually comprised of volunteers or with minimally paid staff that can operate anywhere from a local to global/international scale.
 There are countless NGOs throughout the world, and many of them welcome interns as a way to help advance their mission in a measurable way.
+Third-party providers like The Intern Group have on-going relationships with NGOs and can provide customized placements.

 An internship with an NGO may not be the most highly paid opportunity in the world, but if you find one that you are passionate about, it may also be one of the most educational and fulfilling experiences you can have.